-1. First we will assign each respondent an identification number.
-This is not so we can identify individuals, but so we can keep track of each case when we go back to check the accuracy of the data entering.
-Each question is a variable in our data set.
-It needs a variable name that is simple but expresses something about the data.
-(SPSS limits variable names 64 characters or fewer).
-They can use numbers or letters but not spaces and very few special characters, so don't use any odd symbols.)
-AGE and SEX would be good variable names for the first two questions.
+(IBM SPSS limits variable names to 64 characters or fewer.
+They may be numbers or letters but not spaces and very few special characters, so don't use any odd symbols.)
+Age and sex would be good variable names for the first two questions.
 For the questions on abortion, we decided to use the first three characters of the variable names used by the General Social Survey.
-We used MG for the preferred type of marriage and called political orientation CONLIB.
+We used mg for the preferred type of marriage and called political orientation conlib.
 Each variable name can be given an extended variable label that gives more detail.
 (Extended variable labels can use spaces or special characters.)
-For example, CONLIB could have a variable label that said Conservative-Liberal.
+For example, conlib could have a variable label that said Conservative-Liberal.

 - 2. After we have given each variable a name and label, we give each possible response to the question a code called a value label that is often the number corresponding to the order of the answers.
-(We could use another system, but this is the easiest because SPSS works best with numeric codes to represent the data.)
-For example, SEX could use 1 for male and 2 for female; CONLIB could use 1 for conservative, 2 for liberal, and 3 for middle of the road.
-Values would then be given value labels such as Male, Female, Conservative, Liberal, Middle of the Road. - 3.
-Sometimes respondents do not answer a question, give more than one answer, or do something else that would make their answers unusable.
+(We could use another system, but this is the easiest because IBM SPSS works best with numeric codes to represent the data.)
+For example, sex could use 1 for male and 2 for female; conlib could use 1 for conservative, 2 for liberal, and 3 for middle of the road.
+Values would then be given value labels such as Male, Female, Conservative, Liberal, and Middle of the Road. - 3.
+Sometimes respondents do not answer a question, give more than one answer, or do something else that makes their answers unusable.
 In our example, respondent #2 marked both yes and no on the last question, respondent #3 wrote in none on question 4, and respondent #13 didn't answer the marriage question.
-We can assign these missing value codes so they don't distort the analysis.
+We assign these missing value codes so they don't distort the analysis.
 Often 9 is used to indicate missing data or 99 if it is a two-digit value.

-Everything must be planned carefully before entering the data into SPSS.
-It is useful to put the data in a matrix like Table 2.1 before entering it into the SPSS Data Editor.
+Everything must be planned carefully before entering the data into IBM SPSS.
+It is useful to put the data in a matrix like Table 2.1 before entering it into the IBM SPSS Data Editor.
 For this exercise, we will use only the first four questions and five respondents.
 (The complete matrix is Appendix 2.B at the end of this chapter.)